 TALA sustainability guide

 TALA is a new brand of athleisure and activewear that holds sustainability at its core.
-Garments are produced and hand finished in Portugal where a number of steps have been taken to ensure every step of the process is as sustainable as possible.
+Wherever possible, our garments are produced and hand finished in Portugal where a number of steps have been taken to ensure every step of the process is as sustainable as possible.
 Partnering with a world-leading facility has ensured that the garments not only fulfil the functionality demanded by the customer but also lessen the footprint by spinning the required yarn and fibres on site (3).

 The annual footprint of a household’s newly bought clothing, along with the washing and cleaning of its clothes, is estimated to be equivalent to the:

 - carbon emissions from driving an average modern car for 6,000 miles

 - water needed to fill over 1,000 bathtubs

 - weight of over 100 pairs of jeans

 According to the WRAP report (5).

 Water usage is important because the irrigation methods generally used to feed cotton farms diverts water away from waterways and unmanaged land, causing drought conditions and soil salinisation (4).
 Even grown organically, cotton farms can still be extremely water intensive (1), so by using recycled cotton and yarn, TALA is saving huge amounts of water.